-It has been estimated that around 12% of buyers end up returning their mattress.
+It has been estimated that around 12% of buyers end up returning their mattresses.
 Many more would like to, but they are deterred by the returns policy of the vendor.
 It may be confusing, restricted or may even not accept a return.
 Some policies may be outwith the law, and buyers should understand their rights regarding faulty products.
-Other retailers and manufacturers are deliberately strict with their conditions to deter those who make spurious complaints, and those who simply want a new mattress after a month or so.
+Other retailers and manufacturers are deliberately strict with their conditions to deter those who make spurious complaints and those who simply want a new mattress after a month or so.

 Knowledge is King: Ask These Mattress Returns Questions

 Most people need advice on mattress returns and exchange.
 First – know your vendor’s returns policy and second – know your legal rights.
-Legal rights tend to depend on your country of residence – and/or the country you mattress vendor operates from.
+Legal rights tend to depend on your country of residence – and/or the country your mattress vendor operates from.
 Differences between the two can become messy – and expensive!
 It is much easier if you understand the vendor’s returns and replacement policy.

 Here are some questions to ask.
-Make sure you ask them before purchasing a mattress, and make sure you fully understand the policies below:
+Make sure you ask them before purchasing a mattress and make sure you fully understand the policies below:

 - A. Duration of the Returns Policy

 - B. Exchange Policy